 If you are over about 50 years of age and have been thinking about having correction for long or shortsightedness then it is more likely nowadays that you would be offered a lens based solution rather than the more 'traditional' laser surgical approach.

-Laser eye correction has been available for 20 years and the results can be truly remarkable but in the older age group the problem of presbyopia is less easy to address.
+Laser eye correction has been available for nearly 30 years and the results can be truly remarkable but in the older age group the problem of presbyopia is less easy to address.
 For this reason the newer multifocal lenses have an increasing role in this age group.

 For further information on the procedure and the different types of lens implants available please read the cataract section.